IBMPredictiveAnalytics/STATS_DBSCAN/Readme.md

 # STATS_DBSCAN
 ## Density-based clustering
- This procedure calculates density-based clusters allowing
+ This procedure calculates density-based clusters allowing for noise.
+The companion procedure, STATS_DBPRED, can be used to predict values for new cases.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions